-Pupils are marked present if they are in the academy when the register is taken. (/ = morning session \ = afternoon session.)
-If a pupil leaves the academy premises after registration, they are still counted as present for statistical purposes.
+- Pupils are marked present if they are in the academy when the register is taken. (/ = morning session \ = afternoon session.)
+If a pupil leaves the academy premises after registration, they are still counted as present for statistical purposes. - 12.2 Secondary children can arrive at 9am in exceptional circumstances.
+Free breakfast is provided to all students upon arrival.

-12.2 Morning registration
+12.3 Morning registration